UTNkar/competence-guide/README.md

 ## Update program information
-To update the program information the csv_to_json.py program in the tools folder can be used to convert a csv file to json.
-Ensure that the csv file contain the same fields as the json file with the keywords in the last columns, 1 keyword per column.
+If you want to update all of the data in the file /src/assets/programInformation.json you can use the csv_to_json.py tool to translate from an csv file to json.
+Ensure that the csv file follows the same format as ProgamInformation_kompetensguiden.xlsx.

+For minor updates it is recommended to edit the json file directly.